-The PannErgy Group believes that is extremely important to determine the influence and impact its activities have on the environment and on society as a whole.
-Accordingly, it published its first ESG report in 2022 H1, ahead of the deadlines prescribed in the applicable legal regulations.
-In addition to presenting the data included in these consolidated financial statements, the Company described the environmental and social impacts of the operation of the PannErgy Group during the reporting period, along with the Company's sustainability and environmental strategy and actions.
-The purpose of the ESG report published was to enable investors and other market participants to familiarise themselves with these details.
-To this end, the Company provides deeper and more detailed disclosures, focusing on climate change, climate risk, and sustainable development.
+In addition to presenting the data included in these consolidated financial statements, the ESG reports describe the environmental and social impacts of the operation of the PannErgy Group during the reporting period, along with the Company's sustainability and environmental strategy and actions.
+The purpose of the ESG report - to be issued simultaneously with these consolidated financial statements - will be to enable investors and other market participants to familiarise themselves with these details, to which end the Company provides deeper and more detailed disclosures, focusing on climate change, climate risk, and sustainable development.

-As a renewable energy producer and a major contributor to carbon footprint reductions, the Company sees ESG as a significant opportunity for establishing a framework to identify nonfinancial aspects that may have a material impact on the performance of an investment, including the assessment and presentation of new non-financial risks.
+As a renewable energy producer and a major contributor to carbon footprint reductions, the Company sees ESG as a significant opportunity for establishing a framework to identify non-financial aspects that may have a material impact on the performance of an investment, including the assessment and presentation of new non-financial risks.